jnhthomp/ClassNotes/LearnWithLeon/08-CSSREsponsiveReview/08-CSSResponsiveReview.md

 Then when they show up you are already sat with your drink and there is no awkward situation where someone thinks they need to buy coffee for the other

 ## Coffee Chat Example
+The basic pattern to follow is thank them, ask for a coffee chat, provide value (thank, ask value: TAV)

 Hi Leon,

 It was a pleasure meeting you last night!
 The event was so well done and it was exciting meeting such an amazing group of people - I hope you are enjoying a well deserved break after pulling it all together!

 As I mentioned last night, I'm just starting my engineering career and would love to learn from successful people such as yourself.
 Please let me know if there might be a time you are free to grab a virtual coffee over the next week or two.
 Before 9am or after 5pm tends to work best for me, but happy to accommodate what works for you.
 Thanks!

 Also, I don't know if you saw this yet, but someone just bought a $375k first edition pokemon booster box and it wound up being fake!
 The Gaurdian covered it and I remember you mentioned being a big fan.
 Have a great rest of the week!

 Cheers,

 Bob

 ## USE THE SHEET!
 (Review)
 Networking Google Sheet
 https://docs.google.com/spreadsheets/d/1Be-6gYvrfi8l-M0RnObzdysRIG7N7Yyu6rIF0OHw0Q4/edit#gid=1771441293